fbhikmawan/website_asaid_popup_extension/README.md

 1. Go to Website > Edit Website
 2. Add or edit a Popup block
-3. In the Popup options, you'll find a new "Always Show" checkbox
+3. In the Popup options, you'll find a new "Hide For" toggle option
-4. Enable this option to make the popup appear on every page load, regardless of previous interactions
+4. Enable this option to make the popup appear on every time the page load

 ## Configuration